Sahilgajbhiye/customer_behaviour_analysis/README.md

 ---

 ## 📝 Overview
-This project showcases a complete end-to-end data analytics lifecycle, starting from raw data ingestion in Python to delivering insights through SQL analysis, interactive Power BI dashboards, and an executive-level presentation.
+This project analyzes customer shopping behavior using transactional data from 3,900 purchases across various product categories.
+The goal is to uncover insights into spending patterns, customer segments, product preferences, and subscription behavior to guide strategic business decisions.
 The objective is to demonstrate strong capabilities in **data cleaning**, **exploratory analysis**, **SQL querying**, **business intelligence**, and **insight communication**.

 ---